thoughtspot/thoughtspot.github.io/_complex-search/about-pivoting-a-table.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include note.html content="Pivot tables are not available in the beta version of Answer V2.
+To use pivot tables, turn Answer V2 off from the <strong>Data</strong> panel on the <strong>Search</strong> page." %}

 Creating a pivot table enables exploring alternate visualization of data in a wide table.
 It is useful especially when improve data display when some data is best viewed horizontally, while others, vertically.
 Pivot tables are a chart